CeliaSagas/EEG-Classification/Proposal.md

 1. What would a minimum viable product (MVP) look like for this project?

-    - My MVP will be a visualization of the EEG signals at n levels using different wavelet transformations in order to show why I chose Daubechies 3 with 5 levels of decomposition.
+    - My MVP will be a visualization of the EEG signals at *n* levels of decomposition using different wavelet patterns in order to show why I chose Daubechies 3 with 5 levels of decomposition.